zalando/zalando.github.io/docs/using/licensing.md

 Code licensed under AGPL (Affero General Public License) may not be used at Zalando.

 Code dependency which triggers the copyleft provision even when it is not distributed.
-If AGPL code is used to deliver a webservice such as zalando.de, all code and code linked to the service must be licensed and distributed under AGPL.
+If AGPL code is used to deliver a web-service such as Zalando.de, all code and code linked to the service must be licensed and distributed under AGPL.

 Use of software licensed under AGPL represents a big risk for Zalando, so even for projects which is not directly linked to any of our services, it must not be used as the benefits compared to the risk is small.